 How is my pension paid?

 - We quote your pension as a yearly amount, but we will pay one-twelfth of that yearly rate every month for the month that has just passed.
-We will usually make your first pension payment at the end of the month after the month in which you retire (for example, if your retirement date is 20 June, we will make your first payment at the end of July, and it will include your pension from 21 June to 31 July).
+We will usually make your first pension payment at the end of the month after the month in which you retire (for example, if your retirement date is in June, we will make your first payment at the end of July, and it will include your pension for June and July).